temporalio/documentation/docs/content/how-to-develop-an-activity-definition-in-go.md

 An "Activity struct" can have more than one method, with each method acting as a separate Activity Type.
 Activities written as struct methods can make use of shared struct variables.
-The rest of this guide will show Activities written as struct methods.
+The rest of this guide shows Activities written as struct methods.

 <!--
 <RelatedReadList